cloudera-labs/cldr-runner/FAQ.md

 ANSIBLE_ENABLE_TASK_DEBUGGER=True ansible-navigator run --enable-prompts main.yml
 ```

+## How can I reference SSH keys when running in an Execution Environment container?

+The [`ansible-navigator` documentation](https://ansible.readthedocs.io/projects/navigator/faq/#ssh-keys) has instructions and guidance for using SSH keys within an execution environment, including how `ansible-navigator` will volume mount the SSH authentication socket dictated by `SSH_AUTH_SOCK` and set the same within the container.
+However, some host services are unable to mount sockets, so the best way to reference a SSH private key is to specify the `ansible_ssh_private_key_file` variable for a given host inventory.
+(See the note in the above documentation link.)

+For example, you might want to create a `group_vars/all.yml` or `group_vars/<inventory group name>.yml` file and specify the `ansible_ssh_private_key_file`.

+In any event, when specifying the `ansible_ssh_private_key_file`, keep in mind the path to the referenced key is in relation to the location of the key _within the execution environment_!
+(Again, see the above documentation link.)

 ## How to I configure SSH to avoid a "Failed to connect to new control master" error?

 When running connecting to a host via SSH while running `ansible-navigator`, in particular when you are working with Terraform inventory managed by the `cloud.terraform` inventory plugin, you might encounter the following error: